KamalAbdali/UrduKeyboardLinux/distrib/readme-linux.txt

 changes to take effect.

 8. To make use of the UrduQWERTY keyboard layout in your input, you have to change some system settings.
-Depending on which Linux distribution you are using, this might require typing special commands or, more conveniently, working with 'System Settings, 'Control Panel', etc. The following example is for OpenSUSE.
+Depending on your Linux distribution (e.g., Debian, Fedora, OpenSuSE, Ubuntu) and your desktop environment (e.g., Gnome, KDE, Mate), this might require typing special commands or, more conveniently, working with 'System Settings, 'Control Panel', etc. The following example is for OpenSUSE with KDE.

 A. From the 'Application Launcher', start 'Configure Desktop'.
 From the 'Hardware' section, select 'Input Devices'.
 It will display